natalieagus/50002-2022/_problemset/problemset4.md

 ## Running a Turing Machine (Basic)

 You are given a Turing machine (TM) with three states `(S0, S1, S2)` and a `HALT` state and the following state transition diagram and state table.
-The TM operates by reading and then moving either left (“L”) or right (“R”) on an infinite tape. **Note that the question defined it as we move the machine here not the tape.**
+The TM operates by reading and then moving either left (“L”) or right (“R”) on an infinite tape. **Note that the question defined it as we move the machine here (move the arrow), and not move the tape.**

 The tape is used to encode a binary number with three symbols, “0”, “1” and “\_”, where “\_” is used to signal the **beginning** and **end** of the number.
 For instance, the binary number “1011” is represented on the tape as `_,1,0,1,1,_` (*most significant bit on the left*).